 Will the Supreme Court’s Harvard/UNC Affirmative Action Decisions Imperil Corporate Diversity Programs?March 6, 2023

 The Supreme Court’s anticipated rulings in Students for Fair Admissions, Inc. v.
 President and Fellows of Harvard College and Students for Fair Admissions, Inc. v.
 University of North Carolina will be closely watched by colleges and universities.
 But they may also have dramatic implications for employers across industries.
-In light of the gravity and potential scope of these implications, O’Melveny has established an Affirmative Action Working Group to help clients across all sectors prepare for and respond to the latest developments in this area.
+In light of the gravity and potential scope of these implications, O’Melveny has established a DE&I and Affirmative Action Task Force to help clients across all sectors prepare for and respond to the latest developments in this area.

 The Harvard and UNC Cases

 In the two Supreme Court cases, Students for Fair Admissions argues that Harvard and UNC’s consideration of race in the admissions process violates Title VI of the Civil Rights Act of 1964 and the Fourteenth Amendment, respectively.

 In August 2022, O’Melveny submitted a Brief for Major American Business Enterprises—as amicus on behalf of nearly 70 corporations—urging the Supreme Court to reaffirm that diversity in education remains a compelling interest.

 Diversity was central to the Harvard/UNC oral arguments in October 2022, with an extensive focus on the relationship between diversity and the schools’ use of race in deciding between admissions candidates.
 While no conclusions can be reached based on the oral arguments alone, they suggest, at a minimum, that the Harvard/UNC decisions may have implications well beyond the college and university context.

 Existing Law for Employers